tonethar/IGME-330-Spring-2020/weekly/week-06A-notes.md

 2) Due in myCourses dropbox **Thursday 2/27/2020** (week 7), start of class:
     - a working prototype that goes at least somewhat beyond the AV HW assignments
     - we will look at these in class
-    - this dropbox will stay open until **Saturday 2/29 @ 11:59PM** - anything that makes it into the dropbox will be considered properly submitted with no grade penalty
+    - because this deliverable is due shortly after *HW Audio Visualizer-3*, this dropbox will stay open until **Saturday 2/29 @ 11:59PM** - anything that makes it into the dropbox will be considered properly submitted with no grade penalty
     - there is a -10% deduction from the final project 2 grade if this prototype is not submitted to the dropbox
 3) Due in myCourses dropbox class **Thursday 3/5/2020** (week 8), start of class:
-    - working prototype #2 - at a bare minimum a "minimum viable product" that shows your main features and idea - to the dropbox
+    - working prototype #2 - at a bare minimum a "minimum viable product" that shows your main features and idea - and how it goes beyond our HW assignments - to the dropbox
     - there is a -10% deduction from the final project 2 grade if this prototype is not submitted to the dropbox
 4) Final Project Submission:
     - because we have a midterm on **Thursday 3/5/2020** (the end of week 8, and right before spring break) - and we want you to have the time to do a good job on both this project and the midterm ...